bitovi/academy/src/technology-consulting/6-communication-methods.md

 - **Knowledge sharing:** Writing articles or guides to share domain knowledge, tips, and best practices within the organization or with clients.
 - **Technical documentation:** Writing detailed descriptions of system architectures, processes, or components to keep technical stakeholders informed.
 - **Dashboards:** Create dynamic reports that pull data from Jira to provide real-time project statuses and updates.

+Wikis provide a central hub for important information, but they only work well when structured clearly.
+Using headings, templates, and concise language makes pages easier to navigate, while highlighting decisions and action items ensures key details don’t get lost.
+This clarity benefits everyone working on the project by providing a reliable reference point.

 ### Creating and maintaining accessible documentation